rainfantry/csharp-geolocation/README.md

 ### async / await
 The geolocation calls take time (talking to hardware). `async` marks the method as "contains waiting." `await` marks the exact line where you pause.
 While waiting, the UI stays responsive — no frozen window.

-### WinRT APIs in WPF
+### WinRT APIs in Console
 `Windows.Devices.Geolocation` is a WinRT (Windows Runtime) API, not a standard .NET API.
-To access it from a WPF project, the `.csproj` needs a Windows-specific target framework.
+To access it from a Console project, the `.csproj` needs a Windows-specific target framework.

 ## Project Requirements